Vegan Collard Greens

 Ingredients

-- one pound collard greens, washed and finely chopped
+- 1 pound collard greens washed and finely chopped

 - 1 tablespoon extra-virgin olive oil